seanmdalton/pulsestage/docs/getting-started/installation.md

 make dev
 ```

-This starts all services with local builds and hot reload enabled.
+This starts all services with local builds and **hot reload** enabled for the web frontend.

+**What you get:**
+- **Web Frontend**: Instant hot reload - edit React files and see changes immediately
+- **API Backend**: Local build - restart with `docker compose restart api` after changes
+- **Volume Mounting**: Web source code is mounted, enabling Vite's hot module replacement

 **Manual start:**
 ```bash